ophelialabs/ophelialabs.github.io/wiki-old/docs/SmartDevices/SmartWatch.md

 - Proprietary BLE
 - Build companion app
 - *Note that when a magnetic force is applied, the watch will expectedly stop functioning.
 How to seperate or encase?*
+- If using a textile MEG in the form of a wristband, when a sufficient change in magnetism is applied, it will undoubtedly effect dipoles and/or thermal energy generation.
+How can it be used to work together collectively?
+Using momentum (swinging of arm) to power device?
+- Adding sensors (electrophysiological, chemical, temp)
+- Using MEGs MI layer